Russia's top general visited Ukraine front: Pentagon

 "We continue to see minimal at best progress by the Russians in the Donbas.
 They've had some minor gains east of Izium and Popasna in the Luhansk Oblast."

-The officials described the Russians as winning control of villages, then ceding them back to Ukraine fighters, and characterized Russian forces as demoralized and suffering from poor leadership and organization.
+The officials described the Russians as winning control of villages, then ceding them back to Ukraine fighters, and characterised Russian forces as demoralised and suffering from poor leadership and organisation.

 The official did not provide any similar assessment of Ukraine forces.